Our site may be slower due to heavy traffic from automated "bots" and AI crawlers. We're working to fix this.

 Collapse Overview

 As director of the new GEHR CURES Myeloid Malignancy Program, Dr. O’Connell is focused on optimizing therapies and on novel ways to intervene earlier to prevent progression of these disorders.
-Dr. O’Connell is proudest of her accolades for patient care in Southern California and for teaching at the Keck School of Medicine, where she is the Director of the Year II Hematology Course.
+Dr. O’Connell is proudest of her accolades for patient care in Southern California and for teaching at the Keck School of Medicine.

 Collapse ORNG Applications